Are Quartz Countertops Really Timeless?December 28, 2019

 All of these features may sway your decision, especially if you have a busy, active family but still want your quartz to stay looking like the elegant material it is.
 Moreover, manufacturers are so confident in their durable quartz counters that they offer a 10 to 15 year warranty, whereas quartz manufacturers like MSI offer a residential lifetime warranty and a 10-year commercial warranty.
 This gives buyers peace of mind knowing that they’ll revel in its beauty for many years to come.

 Renovations are costly, but it’s important to put money into high-quality pieces, especially the permanent features like countertops that will eat up a big portion of the budget.
-Even though many quartz manufacturers use the same patented Bretonstone technology, their formulations and methods might vary in terms of look, color, and finish.
+Even though many quartz manufacturers use the same patented Bretonstone technology, their formulations, and methods might vary in terms of look, color, and finish.
 Some might also be less expensive, but beware of non-through-body quartz.
 This more cost-effective type of product only has coloring and veining on top of the quartz surface.
 The long-lasting quality you need is through-body quartz, which means the coloring and veining go through the entire material.
-Although quartz is very durable, it isn’t completely indestructible, so if it were to get scratched or chipped over time, through-body quartz will show the same color and pattern beneath it whereas non-through-body quartz will show a different color and become an eyesore.
+Although quartz is very durable, it isn’t completely indestructible, so if it were to get scratched or chipped over time, through-body quartz would show the same color and pattern beneath it, whereas non-through-body quartz would show a different color and become an eyesore.

 Just like with your quartz, you want to look for the best quality you can afford for all of the pieces you choose.
 Cheap fabric and furniture will make your whole design feel low quality.
-That’s not to say to blow your budget on buying everything that’s expensive, but do your best to select items that will last in terms of its craftsmanship and classic style.
+That’s not to say to blow your budget on buying everything that’s expensive, but do your best to select items that will last in terms of craftsmanship and classic style.
 Less is more since timeless design is simple yet balanced.

 For your kitchen or bathroom design, choose timeless materials to go along with the classic colors mentioned.
 Quartz matches well with other natural materials like wood, metal, stone, brick, and cotton.
 The warm or cool tones in the neutral hues of the countertops will beautifully complement the warm tones in the wood cabinetry, furnishings, or accent pieces as well as the warm or cool tones of metal fixtures, lighting, and accessories.
 Stone and brick have been used for centuries and will continue to be a timeless feature in home design.
 Other natural resources to incorporate include upholstered chairs, rugs, and linens in natural fibers.
 These combinations work with a variety of styles, from rustic to modern to Scandinavian.